kt-alt/dashy-tama-theme/README.md

 ![Dashy Tama Theme](screenshot/dashy_tama_screenshot.png)

+***[Update]*** This theme has been added into the official Dashy repo now.
+This repo is deprecated and will be closed repository shortly.

 This project contains a custom theme for [Dashy](https://github.com/Lissy93/dashy).
 The theme is based on the built-in Adventure theme and has the following additions:

 - a random background image from [Unsplash.com](https://unsplash.com/) (on every page load) and can be customized